-- 2. The hours of operation are: Monday 8:30 AM to 6:00 PM, Tuesday-Wednesday 8:30 AM 7:00 PM and Thursday 8:30 AM to 8:00 PM.
-Closed Friday, Saturday, and Sunday. - 3.
+- 2. The hours of operation are: Monday 5:30 PM 9:30 PM, Tuesday-Thursday 8:00 AM 9:30 PM and Friday-Saturday 8:00 AM -4:00 PM. - 3.
 All courses require continuous attendance.
-Only 28 hours can be missed on Tuesdays Missing additional hours will result in disciplinary action - 4.
+Only 28 hours can be missed on Saturdays and Tuesdays Missing additional hours will result in disciplinary action - 4.
 The prescribed attendance schedule must be maintained each week. - 5.
 Student must attend school the day before and after each holiday or student will be suspended.
 If the day before a holiday falls on a Saturday, the student must attend and cannot be used as their 1st Saturday to miss class. - 6.
 Students must be on time, as tardiness inhibits the learning process.
 Students who are late for a theory or a specialty class or a guest artist class may attend the class, but must be accompanied into the classroom by a Learning Leader.
 Students are never excused from mandatory theory class to work in the clinic. - 7.
 Students who are late or cannot attend school must contact the school and talk to the school service desk immediately.
 Day students must call in by 8:30 AM. - 8.
 Students must request time off from school from the Education Leader. - 9.
 Students are required to be in attendance a minimum 35 hours per week, 31 hours per week, or 27 hours per week for the full-time schedule.
 Holidays such as Thanksgiving, Christmas, and New Year's Day will be set according to the calendar each year.
 Students cannot bank hours and attend over 35 hours per week to make up for missing hours.
 If a student will miss hours during the week, arrangements must be made with the Learning Leader Advisor to make up those hours within the same week, or the hours missed will count against the hours allowed to miss and overtime charges can occur. - 10.
 During the contracted enrollment period, applicant student must maintain a 90% attendance average each month in order to complete the program by the contracted end date.
 The student is allowed to miss 10% of his or her scheduled hours before having to pay extra instructional charges.
 The student may use the 10% excused absences for vacation, doctor appointments, illness, etc.; however, the student may not be out of school 14 consecutive calendar days or he or she may be terminated.
 If the student must attend additional program hours beyond his or her contracted end date due to not meeting a 90% attendance average or to complete academic graduation requirements, the student will be charged an additional \$10.00 for each hour scheduled to complete after the contracted end date is reached.